Once More Unto Prentonia, Dear Friends

 In Andy Cook, James Norwood, James Alabi, Andy Mangan and George Waring, we have a strikeforce capable of causing serious damage in a variety of styles.

-In Jeff Hughes, James Wallace, Jay Harris and Ollie Norburn, we have a midfield axis to rival any at this level.
+In Jeff Hughes, James Wallace, Jay Harris and Oli Norburn, we have a midfield axis to rival any at this level.

 In Steve McNulty and Jay McEveley, we have a central defensive partnership of remarkable balance, pedigree and expertise.

-In Micky Mellon, we have a leader of sufficient personality, resilience, vision and character to guide Tranmere Rovers.
+And in Micky Mellon, we have a leader of sufficient personality, resilience, vision and character to guide Tranmere Rovers to success.

 On paper, we’re resounding favourites to win the National League title.
 Yet as we know more than most, the best laid plans of mice and men often go awry.
 However, I call upon you once more to give those unlucky Rovers another chance.